menu

 Demographics

-The per capita income in West Kill in 2022 was $40,641, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $162,564 for a family of four.
+The per capita income in West Kill in 2022 was $46,503, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $186,012 for a family of four.
 However, West Kill contains both very wealthy and poor people as well.

 The people who call West Kill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Kill residents report their race to be White.
-Important ancestries of people in West Kill include German, Irish, English, Italian, and Yugoslavian.
+Important ancestries of people in West Kill include Irish, German, Italian, Polish, and Hungarian.

 The most common language spoken in West Kill is English.
-Other important languages spoken here include Slavic languages and German/Yiddish.
+Other important languages spoken here include Spanish and Slavic languages.

 Notable & Unique Neighborhood Characteristics